jannikh/ahk-shortcuts/readme.md

 ## Open system tray on hover
-*File "automatically open system tray.ahk"*
+*File "automatically open system tray.ahk" (located in the ahk-scripts folder)*

 This AutoHotkey script automatically shows and hides the system tray based on the mouse position.